Keep On Rockin' (Slade II album): Background

+Release

-ReleaseKeep on Rockin! was originally released by Play That Beat! in Europe and the UK, with Columbia releasing the album in Germany.
+Keep on Rockin! was originally released by Play That Beat! in Europe and the UK, with Columbia releasing the album in Germany.
 These releases all featured "Merry Xmas Now!" as a bonus track.
 In December 1995, it was re-released in the UK by Prestige Records Ltd, with "Wild Nites" being included as an eleventh track.
 In 1996, it was re-issued in Europe by Go On Deluxe.

 In 1999, the album was re-issued as Wild Nites in the Netherlands by Experience.
 Like the Prestige Records release, it included "Wild Nites".
 In 2002, having reverted their name back to Slade, the album was repackaged as Cum on Let's Party! and released by Virgin in Europe.
 Featuring the two new singles "Take Me Home" and "Some Exercise", the album re-used four tracks from Keep on Rockin, alongside "Merry Xmas Now!" and "Wild Nites".
 "Hold On To Love" was also included, alongside the band's 1993 recording "Run Run Rudolph" and a different version of "Red Hot".
 In 2003, the album was again re-issued as Superyob, released on Hill's own Yob Records.
 Aside from the original album, it included "Hold on to Love", "Wild Nites" and "Merry Xmas Now".